carbonscott/spatial-calib-xray/README.md

 ```

-## Fit a circle by three clicks
+## Fit a circle by three clicks (Video demo)

-Three clicks will provide a initial circle, whose radius and center position is
+Three clicks will provide a initial circle, whose radius and center position are
 then refined through optimization.

 ![](./figures/three_clicks.gif)